fiedsch/contao-components/README.md

 ### JSON widget

 The `jsonWidget` can be used in DCA files to create a text field that contains a JSON string.
-While saving it will be checked if that sting is valid JSON.
+While saving it will be checked if that the string is valid JSON.
 The widget displays the JSON string with `JSON_PRETTY_PRINT` so that checks by the reader are are easier.